Nickelodeon Games and Sports for Kids: Programs

-Most of the programming on GAS consisted of past Nickelodeon game shows, making up a library of 1,000 hours.
+Most of the programming on GAS consisted of Nickelodeon game shows from the 1980s to the early 2000s, making up a library of 1,000 hours.
 Such programs included Double Dare, Nickelodeon Guts, Figure It Out, Wild & Crazy Kids, and Sports Theater starring Shaquille O'Neal.
-The network also produced a sitcom, Renford Rejects, and purchased episodes of SI for Kids, which originally aired on CBS.
+The network also carried Renford Rejects from Nickelodeon's UK network, and the television version of Sports Illustrated for Kids originally aired by CBS.

 In its early years, Nick GAS signed deals with several sports associations which would provide exclusive game coverage and short features.
-Nick GAS also aired non-game programming such as Salute Your Shorts, Speed Racer X, Scaredy Camp, and Rocket Power (all of which mainly involved extreme sports and competition).
+Nick GAS also aired non-game programming such as Salute Your Shorts, Speed Racer X, and Rocket Power (all of which mainly involved extreme sports and competition).

-The network also aired a one-hour block of video game programming on Saturday nights from 2003–04.
-Play to Z (mainly re-purposed content from the UK-based Game Network) and Nickelodeon Gamefarm (an original series featuring video game news and competitions) aired during this time.
+The network also aired a one-hour block of video game programming on Saturday nights from 2003 to 2004.
+Play to Z (mainly re-purposed content from the UK-based Game Network) and Gamefarm (an original series featuring video game news and competitions) aired during this time.
 Nick GAS also acquired reruns of Nickelodeon Robot Wars, a program adapted from the UK original.